Charlie Newman

-Charlie Newman (28 February 1857 – 28 September 1922) was a Welsh international three-quarter who played club rugby for Newport.
+Charlie Henry Newman (28 February 1857 – 28 September 1922) was a Welsh international three-quarter who played club rugby for Newport.
 He was awarded ten caps for Wales and captained the team on six occasions.
 An original member of the Newport squad he captained the team in the 1882/83 season.

 Personal life

 Newman was born Newport in 1857 to Edwin, an upholsterer, and Susannah.
-He was educated at Monmouth Grammar School, graduating to St John's College, Cambridge in 1880.
+He was educated at Monmouth School, graduating to St John's College, Cambridge in 1880.
 He was awarded his BA in 1884 and in 1887 collected his MA.
 In 1883 he was ordained a deacon at Durham Cathedral, and in 1885 took his orders as a priest.
 Newman' was first the Curate of Tanfield in Durham from 1883 to 1887 before becoming the Curate of Low Fell a position he held from 1887 to 1893.
 In 1893 he left Low Fell to take up the position of rector at Hetton-le-Hole, before taking his final position as vicar of Millfield until his death in 1922.